chrissnell/tnc-server/README.md

 If you're running aprx on the same machine as **tnc-server**, using 127.0.0.1 as the IP address.
 Otherwise, use your machine's IP address here.

+## Using with APRSISCE/32
+**tnc-server** plays nicely with APRSISCE/32.
+Start APRSISCE/32, navigate to Configure -> Ports -> New Port... and choose Simply KISS.
+Choose TCP/IP as the port type and fill in the IP and port of your **tnc-server** instance.

 ## Using with Xastir
 To use **tnc-server** with Xastir, you will need to download and install [remserial](http://lpccomp.bc.ca/remserial/).
 You'll run remserial and give it the address of your **tnc-server**, as well as the local pseudo-tty (Linux version of virtual serial ports) that Xastir will attach to.